 Creativity requires the courage to let go of certainties. ~ Erich Fromm

 Innovation is all the buzz right now.
 Finding new and better ways to do more, faster and with less!
-It’s a way to get ahead of the competition and to leverage their investments.
+It’s a way to get ahead of the competition and to leverage your investments.

 Something new …

 Innovation isn’t something that happens on demand.
 You can’t plan it into existence (although you can plan it out of existence).
-Innovation is, truly, coming up with something new.
+Innovation is coming up with something genuinely new.
 It’s not the latest iteration in a series, or the newest incremental change to something already known.
 It’s something that’s currently unknown, maybe unknowable – definitely unpredictable and unexpected.

 Letting go …

 Exciting, scary and dangerous

 Innovation sounds exciting – and sometimes it is!
 It can be incredibly invigorating and challenging and rewarding!
 And, it can also be scary – and potentially dangerous – depending on how you measure success and how well you’ve thought things through.
 Just like anything with real risk, no matter how prepared you are, there is still the fall or the leap – and the very real lack of certainty about what’s coming.

 Making it happen is difficult – it’s like being “creative on demand“ or deciding you’re going to have “quality time” with your kids.
 Sometimes the muse shows up and sometimes she plays hard to get.
 The good news – you can do things to invite innovation, and even more things to make sure you don’t drive it away.